ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 1. How to fit the HGF to a time series with continuous inputs.
 2. How to find the posterior distribution over some parameters given sensory data and a response function.

-For the time left before the break, you are going to apply this knowledge to more practical context: filtering the world weather.
+For the time left before the break, you are going to apply this knowledge to a more practical context: filtering the world's weather.
 We will use data from {cite:p}`pfenninger:2016, staffell:2016` that is made available at [the following database](https://renewables.ninja/).
-This database contains hourly recordings of various weather parameters that have been tracked over one year at a different positions in the world.
+This database contains hourly recordings of various weather parameters that have been tracked over one year at different positions in the world.
 The data from Aarhus can be loaded using the following function call:

 ```{code-cell} ipython3
 ---